carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 # Code and name organization

+-   TODO: Don't have libraries (Node.JS as example)
+    -   Versioning granularity overhead
+    -   Scaling problems for large codebases
+-   TODO: Libraries as strings or identifiers or name paths
+    -   Probably switch to strings
+    -   Arbitrary values, not a name path
+    -   Some concern about strings as syntax; maybe `library("string")`?
+-   TODO: Not sure what size a package should be; add comparison example.
+    -   Boost as package with Boost.Geometry as a set of libraries
+-   TODO: Does `package X` always declare an identifier `X`?
+    -   Yes, to make for unambiguous results if we have implicit imports
+    -   Seems to be support for implicit imports
+-   TODO: Full namespace on every identifier, even just declarations
+    -   Pervasive aliasing by users to avoid typing
+    -   Could make extremely verbose imported code
+-   TODO: Remove commentary on name conflicts, leave it to name lookup
+    -   Too many nuances here, probably better to get the proposal out of it
+    -   May need some scope-based lookup for shadows, may require full specification instead.
+-   TODO: Rename the section about automatic API generation
+-   TODO: Redundant information to support tooling
+    -   i.e., cover why we have both a package keyword saying api/impl and preferences for filenames
+    -   Ability to generate build setup from information in files
+    -   May be difficult for files in different directories, but can minimally validate
+-   TODO: Caveat for non-directory-based filesystems (filenames are convenience)
+    -   Maybe tied to above
+-   TODO: Library-private facilities in the API file?
+    -   This is essentially the non-exported functions
+    -   Still have issues with deps
+-   TODO: Inlining from impl file
+    -   Advantage is moving code out of the main api file for easier reading
+    -   Problem is that it requires transitive dependencies, which is what impl is intended to avoid
+    -   Probably not, probably not through an inline-specific file either

 <!--
 Part of the Carbon Language project, under the Apache License v2.0 with LLVM Exceptions.
 See /LICENSE for license information.